The concept is simple. A home owner plans to vacate their residence for a while – anything from a few days to twelve months and everything in between.

 How do you know which house sitting site is best?

-Increased acceptance world-wide of house and pet sitting has spawned a rapid growth of participants and with this, a steady swell in online house sitting platforms.
-Instead of being helpful, the plethora of platforms is causing confusion in the market place – particularly for newcomers who don’t know the qualities that distinguish a good house sitting website from the others.
-We explain the qualities to look for when choosing a House Sitting Website.
+But instead of being helpful, the plethora of platforms is causing confusion in the market place – particularly for newcomers who don’t know the qualities to look for when choosing a house sitting website for their needs.

 We’ve done the research so you don’t have to!

 House sitting as a lifestyle choice since 2011, on a quest to find the best house sitting assignments for ourselves we joined every house sitting website on the planet.

 It soon became clear that for every good house sitting platform there were others full of information that was unreliable, out-of-date, or worse.
 Some overstated their house sitting success by allowing house sitting jobs to remain ‘active’ for years past their due date.
 Others listed very few house sitting assignments and more hopeful house sitters than could be counted.

 Over the past nine years of monitoring all prominent house sitting platforms, we’ve seen eight platforms come and go, leaving hopeful house sitters out in the cold.

 Est 2015 Compare House Sitting® is the only resource dedicated to monitoring and review house sitting websites.

 We do this by maintaining a watching brief on all prominent house and pet sitting websites.
 Are they doing a good job?
 Do they deliver on their promise?
 From this rigorous research we know which give the ¹best results, those that don’t deliver at all, and everything in between.